hermiter: R package for Sequential Nonparametric Estimation: Hermite series based estimators and algorithms

-We can again phrase the estimator above in terms of linear algebra operations for computational efficiency:

-Note that although standardization of the observations is not required for Hermite series based estimators, our empirical studies have revealed that it often improves accuracy.
-Observations can be standardized in an online manner by subtracting an online estimate of the mean and dividing by an online estimate of the standard deviation.
-The estimates for the Hermite series coefficients based on these standardized observations are biased compared to the coefficients that would have been obtained by using the true mean and standard deviation for standardization.
-Despite this bias, we have typically observed better overall results in practice using standardization.
-The PDF estimators previously defined need to be modified for standardized observations.
-For the univariate case,
+As noted above, the Hermite series based estimators have been found to typically perform better on standardized observations.
+The observations can be standardized in an online manner by subtracting an online estimate of the mean and dividing by an online estimate of the standard deviation.